 - Childcare may be provided during rehearsal if there is enough interest.

-- Perform in the new acoustically perfect Steinmetz Hall at the Dr. Phillips Center for the Performing Arts (when it opens).
+- Perform in the new acoustically perfect Steinmetz Hall at the Dr. Phillips Center for the Performing Arts.

 - The goosebumps, chills, and extraordinary mountaintop musical moments.